devreads51/devreads51.github.io/source/_posts/2019-3-6-code-ahead.md

 tags: [books, coding, management]
 excerpt_separator: <!--more-->
 canonical_url: "https://www.sandordargo.com/blog/2019/03/06/code-ahead"
+tweet: "This book is like the blog of @yegor256.
+Though-provoking.
+Provocative.
+Stimulating.
+For some, maybe even depressing."
 ---
 [Code Ahead](https://amzn.to/2sabi9v), what shall I call you?
 You are a novel.
 A fiction.
 Yet according to you, you're semi-autobiographical.
 You are a rather exact picture of how things go in software development.
 Yet you're also a manifesto of how things should go instead.
 You give lots of pieces of advice on "programming, debugging, releasing, testing, organizing, teamwork and management issues".
 <!--more-->